Superhot: Accolades

+Sales

+According to analyst firm Superdata, in 2017, Superhot VR was the top revenue-grossing VR game for personal computers and 3rd highest for consoles, bringing in US$2.56 million and US$1.06 million in revenues, respectively.

 In April 2019, the Superhot Team reported that sales of Superhot VR had surpassed 800,000 units, exceeding sales of the original Superhot game.
 Within the last two weeks of 2019, Superhot VR brought in more than US$2 million of revenue across all VR platforms.

-Superhot: Mind Control Delete has received "generally favorable reviews" on Metacritic.

 Legacy

 The success of Superhot allowed the Superhot Team to establish a "Superhot Presents" funding system for other small indie games, looking for more quirky titles that need financial assistance.
 At its launch in August 2019, the Superhot Presents fund was already supporting the Frog Detective series by Worm Club, and Knuckle Sandwich by Andrew Brophy.